Alex Wolf (water polo)

-Alex Wolf (born 19 April 1997) is an American water polo player.
+Alexander David "Alex" Wolf (born April 19, 1997) is an American water polo player.
 He competed in the 2020 Summer Olympics.

 Biography

 Alex Wolf was born in Anaheim, California.
 He grew up in Huntington Beach California where he attended Huntington Beach High School (HBHS), Class of 2015.
-As a young child he played basketball, baseball and soccer.
-When he was nine years old, his older brother started playing water polo for Huntington Beach Water Polo Club after an orthopedist steered him to water sports due to an orthopedic issue.
-Alex decided that he wanted to play water polo too.
-Since he was already tall for his age and because his brother was playing well as a goalie, the coaches put him in goal.
 When he was twelve years old, he began participating in the USA Water Polo Olympic Development Program.
 He continued playing at HBHS and then at University of California Los Angeles (UCLA).
 During high school and college, he also played on the Cadet, Youth, Junior, and Senior National Teams.
-He is 6' 8" and 225 pounds.

 As a freshman at HBHS, Alex started on the Junior Varsity water polo team.
 As a sophomore he was made starting goalie for Varsity.
 During high school he was MVP for all four years, earned Sunset League First Team Honors for three years, and CIF First Team Honors and All American for two years.
 As a junior he was named to the All-Orange-County Second Team.
 In his senior year he was named All Orange County Player of the Year.
 As a sophomore, he set the school record for saves in a single season and broke that record as a junior and set a new one as a senior.

 Alex also played volleyball all four years at Huntington Beach High School.
 His team went undefeated for three and a half years.
 He was a starting middle blocker and won two CIF championships.
 In his senior year he was named to All Orange County First Team.

 Education

-Alex graduated from UCLA with a degree in Economics where he made the Dean's list 12 out of 13 quarters.
+Alex graduated from UCLA with a degree in Economics.
 As an Incoming Freshman in the summer of 2015, he was the starting goalie at the World University Games, where UCLA represented the USA.
 The won a bronze medal.
 Alex played backup goalie his freshman year when he won his first NCAA Championship.
 He redshirted his sophomore year in anticipation of ending his college career at the beginning of the training run for the 2020 Olympics.
 He earned CWPA All -All American honors 3 times.
 During his junior year he won a second NCAA Championship and was named MVP of the tournament.
 He was nominated for the Cutino Award during his Senior year.